 that you compile AGPGART as a module and make sure that it is not

 loaded when trying to use the NVIDIA AGP driver.
-On Linux 2.6, the
+On Linux 2.6 or

-always be loaded, as it is used by the NVIDIA kernel module to
+frontend module will always be loaded, as it is used by the NVIDIA

-determine if an AGPGART backend module is loaded.
-When the NVIDIA
+kernel module to determine if an AGPGART backend module is loaded.

 Also note that changing AGP drivers generally requires a reboot before the changes actually take effect.

-If you are using a recent Linux 2.6 kernel that has the Linux AGPGART driver statically linked in (some distribution kernels do), you can pass the
+If you are using a Linux 2.6 or newer Linux kernel that has the Linux AGPGART driver statically linked in (some distribution kernels do), you can pass the

 parameter to the kernel (via LILO or GRUB, for example) to disable AGPGART support.
 As of Linux 2.6.11, most AGPGART backend drivers should respect this parameter.